MaikTungsten/PhageEpitranscriptomics/README.md

 This includes the raw concentration measurements from LC-MS targeting the metabolites NAD, FAD and UDP-GlcNAc.
 Further, it contains an RMarkdown file and HTML document laying out detailed steps of the analysis.

+## NudE.1 phage mutant

+This contains the Index Combinations for the 144 screened phage plaques for demultiplexing with minibar.

 ***

 ## Authors and acknowledgment